sylvainhalle/textidote/Readme.md

 - Every figure should have a label, and every figure should be referenced at least once in the text. [sh:figref]
-- A figure caption should end with a period. [sh:004]
 - Use a capital letter when referring to a specific figure: 'Figure X'.
   [sh:figmag]